9 best leaf blowers in 2026 – as tested by our expert reviewers

 - Single speed

-A BBC Gardeners’ World Magazine Best Buy award winner for best budget cordless blower, this simple, compact leaf blower packs a punch.
-Despite coming in at just 1.7 kg, it’s very powerful, and made short work of both wet and dry leaves on paving, shrub beds, and gravel, though it struggled a little with dry and wet leaves on grass.
+This simple, compact leaf blower packs a punch.
+Despite weighing just 1.7 kg, I found it very powerful, and it made short work of both wet and dry leaves on paving, shrub beds, and gravel, though it struggled a little with both wet and dry leaves on grass.
 Thanks to its lightweight construction and narrow nozzle, it’s easy to manoeuvre around the garden and put leaves exactly where you want them.
 This blower is ideal for nipping around a small patio, terrace or front drive.
-It’s a reasonable price, and great value as its G-Series battery is also compatible with the Vonhaus hedge trimmer, pole trimmer, and grass trimmer.
-However, although the grip on the handle is soft, the handle vibrates a lot in use, which gets uncomfortable.
-Its 12-minute runtime is also short, but it takes just an hour to charge.

 Best Buy review video - the Vonhaus G-series cordless leaf blower